OwenCorrigan76/GuitarApp_Assignment2/README.md

 ### Feature 1 - Add Guitar
 + Choose a guitar make with a drop down menu
 + The model can be typed in
-+ A date picker allows the user to add a manufacture date
++ A date picker allows the user to add the guitar's manufacture date
 + The user location can be added by clicking setLocation and moving a Google Maps marker to the desired latitude and longitude coordinates
 + An image can be uploaded and added to the guitar profile
-+ The value can be added using a number picker
++ AN estimated valuation of a guitar can be added using a number picker
   <br/>

 ### Feature 2 - List of Guitars